 "Everyone has a role to play.
 I want to encourage people to get involved.
 This is not a health issue that should be ignored or be too afraid to check in with those we care about.
 It's as easy as reaching out to a friend or family member who may need your support.
 Just listening can make a world of difference and encouraging help seeking if times are tough," said Alex Boyé, singer who will perform his new song Bend Don't Break during the opening ceremony at the event.
 Other speakers will include both a loss survivor and lived experience speaker.

-The Out of the Darkness Walk is one of more than 375 Out of the Darkness Community Walks being held nationwide this year.
-The walks are expected to unite more than 250,000 walkers and raise millions for suicide prevention efforts.
-With this walk last year, the Georgia Chapter raised over $230,000 and had 1,390 participants.
+The Greater Los Angeles Out of the Darkness Community Walk in Santa Monica is one of more than 420 Out of the Darkness Community Walks being held nationwide this year.
+The walks are expected to unite more than 275,000 walkers and raise millions for suicide prevention efforts.
+With this walk last year, the AFSP Greater Los Angeles and Central Coast chapter raised more than $180,000 and had nearly 2,000 participants.